sg893052/sonic-buildimage/L3/VRRP/VRRP_HLD_Buzznik.md

 Consumer: VrrpOrch

-Description: This is a new table that contains VRRP and VARP state information
+Description: This is a new table that contains VRRP and SAG state information

 Schema: